 Narcolepsy, Sleep Walking, Sleep Talking, REM Sleep Disorders & Parasomnias

-The superbly trained professional staff at Winthrop is proficient in evaluating and diagnosing the full spectrum of common and unusual sleep conditions, as well as in designing personalized treatment programs to manage other sleep problems.
+The superbly trained professional staff at NYU Winthrop is proficient in evaluating and diagnosing the full spectrum of common and unusual sleep conditions, as well as in designing personalized treatment programs to manage other sleep problems.
 Some of the other sleep problems that people may experience include:

 - Narcolepsy – Narcolepsy, one of the most difficult sleep diagnoses and one of the rarest sleep disorders, is characterized by irresistible daytime sleepiness.
 Patients sometimes experience abrupt “sleep attacks”.
 Untreated, they are compelled to nap frequently, and get limited refreshment from such naps.
 If unaware of the diagnosis, patients can be at serious risk when driving, caring for a child alone, operating heavy machinery or performing work requiring attention, concentration, decision-making and alertness.